-After being the starting point guard for the Heat during his first few years with the team, Dragic has now taken on a role with the second unit.
-And while his production has dipped slightly, this move by coach Erik Spoelstra appears to be working.
-Miami has been one of the surprise packages of the season, with the team ranked fourth in the East prior to the season hiatus with a 41-24 record.
+After being the starting point guard for the Heat during his first few years with the team, Dragic has been able to take on a role with the second unit.
+And while his production has dipped slightly, this move by coach Erik Spoelstra worked in their favor in 2019-20 after winning the Eastern Conference title inside the NBA bubble.

 2. Mario Chalmers

 6-foot-2 point guard Mario Chalmers was never the best player on the team.
 However, in eight seasons with the Heat, the former Kansas standout has done more than enough to warrant the second spot on our all-time list.

 Chalmers arrived in South Beach in 2008, when the Heat executed a draft-day trade with the Minnesota Timberwolves to acquire the services of the 34th overall pick.
 The Anchorage, Alaska native started all 82 games during his debut campaign, proving that he had what it took to play at the NBA level.